huntdatacenter/docs/docs/do-science/getting-started/3-configure-ssh.md

 # Step 3.
 Configure your SSH

-**These steps will configure your SSH connection to and from your local machine and your lab.**
+**These steps will configure your SSH connection to and from your local computer and your lab.**

 You will first configure a machine used for security purposes that we call **`entry`**, and then one machine that we call **`home`** were you will do your scientific explorations.